 - 1. The referee shall choose the goal at which all of the kicks shall be taken. - 2.
 He shall toss a coin, and the team whose captain wins the toss shall take the first kick. - 3. (a) Subject to the terms of the following paragraphs (c) and (d) both teams shall take five kicks. - (b) The kicks shall be taken alternately. - (c) If, before both teams have taken five kicks, one has scored more goals than the other could, even if it were to complete its five kicks, the taking of kicks shall cease. - (d) If, after both teams have taken five kicks, both have scored the same number of goals, or have not scored any goals, the taking of kicks shall continue, in the same order, until such time as both have taken an equal number of kicks (not necessarily five more kicks) and one has scored a goal more than the other. - 4.
-The team which scores the greater number of goals, whether the number of kicks taken is in accordance with the terms of the foregoing paragraph 3(a), 3(c) or 3(d) shall qualify for the next round of the competition, or shall be declared winner of the competition, as the case may be. - 5.
-Except that a named substitute may replace a goalkeeper who sustains an injury during the taking of the kicks, and who, because of the injury, is unable to continue as goalkeeper, only the players who are on the field of play at the end of the match, which shall mean at the end of extra time in so far as a match in which extra time is authorised, is concerned, and any who, having left the field temporarily, with or without the referee's permission, are not on the field of play at that time, shall be eligible to take part in the taking of the kicks.
+The team which scores the greater number of goals, whether the number of kicks taken is in accordance with the terms of the foregoing paragraph 3(a), 3(c) or 3(d) shall qualify for the next round of the competition, or shall be declared winner of the competition, as the case may be. - 5. (a) With the exception referred to in the following paragraph (b) only the players who are on the field of play at the end of the match, which shall mean at the end of extra time in so far as a match in which extra time is authorised is concerned, and any who, having left the field temporarily, with or without the referee's permission, are not on the field of play at that time, shall take part in the taking of the kicks. - (b) Provided that his team has not already made use of the maximum number of substitutes permitted by the rules of the competition under which the match was played, a goalkeeper who sustains an injury during the taking of the kicks, and who, because of the injury, is unable to continue as goalkeeper, may be replaced by a substitute.